tobiv/smartervote/README.md

 BGE
 ===

-This repository hold the bedingungsloses Grundeinkommen website.
+This repository holds the bedingungsloses Grundeinkommen website.

 ## Installation
 This webapp is based on [Meteor](http://meteor.com).
 If you haven't installed it already, this is how you get it.